Leilazehui/AIAA-DBF-2026-Team-Lead-and-Chief-Engineer-/README.md

 # AIAA DBF 2026: What I Learned as Team Lead & Chief Engineer

 ## Overview:
-I led a team of 6 to design, build, and fly an aircraft that carried 3 ducks and 1 hockey puck, deployed a 4-meter banner, and competed against 97 universities worldwide, ranked 28th in report round and 32nd at the fly-off.
+I led a team of 6 to design, build, and fly an aircraft that carried 3 ducks and 1 hockey puck, deployed a 4-meter banner, and competed against 97 universities worldwide, ranked 28th in report round and 32nd out of 98 teams from universities worldwide in the flyoff (actual flight mission contest) in Textron Aviation Employee's Flying Club, Wichita, Kansas, USA from 16th to 19th April 2026. .
 We are a group of more than 30 people where we focus on aircraft design, knowledge sharing, building and flying.

 Here are what I learned when things went wrong and right in this 9-month project.